 Installed size (on reference hardware): 0.12 MB, 18 files

-Dependencies (build time detected): 00-dirtree bash binutils bzip2 coreutils diffutils findutils gawk gcc glibc grep xorgproto libice libsm libx11 libxau libxaw libxcb libxext libxmu libxpm libxt linux-header make patch pkgconfig sed sysfiles tar util-linux xorgproto
+Dependencies (build time detected): 00-dirtree binutils coreutils diffutils findutils gawk grep xorgproto libice libsm libx11 libxau libxaw libxcb libxext libxmu libxpm libxt linux-header make patch pkgconfig sed sysfiles tar util-linux xorgproto

 Installed files (on reference hardware):